I’m from the government and I’m here to help you.

 Well, you probably will forget but what type of guy would I be if I didn’t promote our own company.

 I’m Jonathan Weitzenfield for Debt.com thanks for stopping by.

-Why should you file fair debt collection complaints?
+Why should you file a fair debt collection complaint?

 The Fair Debt Collection Practices Act (FDCPA) is a federal law that protects you from harassing and abusive debt collection practices.
 When a collector crosses the line, filing a debt collection complaint with the Consumer Financial Protection Bureau (CFPB) is the first step you take in fighting back!